 Entire Agreement.
 This Agreement and the Schedule(s) attached hereto embody the entire agreement and understanding of the Parties hereto in respect of the subject matter contained herein and supersede all prior conflicting or inconsistent agreements, consents and understandings relating to such subject matter.
 Customer acknowledges and agrees that there is no oral or other agreement between EPMI and Customer which has not been incorporated in this Agreement.

-ENRON POWER MARKETING, INC. ENRON ENERGY SERVICES, INC.
+ENRON POWER MARKETING, INC. NEW POWER COMPANY, INC.

 By: By: